-As the temperature is set to get hotter this weekend, below are some top tips on how to help your pets keep cool through the summer months.
+As the temperature is set to get hotter, below are some top tips on how to help your pets keep cool through the summer months.

 It may sound obvious but make sure your pet has plenty of shade.
 Standing in the direct sunlight in a fur coat isn’t fun.
 Cats will often sit in the sun and then move when they get too hot to lay under a bush or tree.
 Indoor cats may need blinds or curtains pulled so that there is a shaded area indoors and this keeps the room that they are in cooler.
 Small furries such as rabbits and guinea pigs may start the day in the shade but as the sun moves during the course of the day, may find themselves in direct sunlight.
 Direct sunlight on hutches or outdoor runs is like being in an oven!
 Putting their runs/hutches under a gazebo or moving their run out of the sunlight will help provide them with adequate shade.

 Dogs will continue to run around a garden in the hot weather and are unable to make the decision ‘It’s now time to stop.
 I’m boiling!’
 Not playing games such as fetch in the middle of the day and keeping games to short sessions only the rest of the time will help.
 Bring dogs indoors out of the sunlight particularly during the hottest part of the day as not all dogs will choose to sit under a tree!